-Luis Carrillo is an experienced and well-known civil rights attorney having practiced law for over 40 years.
+Luis Carrillo is an experienced and well-known civil rights attorney having practiced law for over 41 years.
 Mr. Carrillo is a partner of the Carrillo Law Firm, LLP where he practices law alongside his son.
 Mr. Carrillo has handled countless high-profile cases over the years and is called upon by local and national media outlets to provide legal commentary on a variety of cases.
-Recently, he was part of the largest settlement ever recorded against a school district in the country for his representation of many child sexual abuse victims in the Miramonte case against the Los Angeles Unified School District.
+In June 2016, the Daily Journal published a section featuring the top 30 plaintiff’s attorneys and Mr. Carrillo was selected as one of the Top Plaintiff Lawyers in California for 2016.
+He started with humble beginnings attending East Los Angeles College and then transferring to UCLA to complete his undergraduate studies.
+His advocacy for the Latino community began in earnest in the 1960’s and 1970’s when he advocated on behalf of the students of East LA high schools during the Walkouts which were protests aimed against the unequal conditions of the Los Angeles Unified School District high schools.

 J.D.
 Boalt Hall School of Law at University of California, Berkeley